 A diamond is a cluster of carbon that has been under immense pressure and temperature deep in the Earth for millions of years before reaching its crystal form.
 It is the strongest mineral on earth, and the most concentrated form of carbon, the traces of Nitrogen and Hydrogen in a diamond give the gemstone more yellow-ish or bluish hues.

 What is a lab-grown diamond?

 Are synthetic diamonds more ethical?

 Today most of the diamonds are blood-free certified, but we know diamond mining involved many tragic stories in the past, including chemical spillage, slave work and financing of wars.
 The lab-grown stones are, in this sense, more ethical and attract younger and environmental-conscious jewellery lovers.
 But, on the other hand, small mines risk having to shut down.
 Consequently, many miners in poor developing countries will go out of work and lose their livelihoods.

 Can you tell the difference between zirconia and mined diamonds?

-The main difference to the naked eye is that the man-made zirconia is too perfect, with absolutely no incrustations, too white, too sparkling.
+The main difference to the naked eye is that the human-made zirconia is too perfect, with absolutely no incrustations, too white, too sparkling.
 And, as it happens with all-natural or hand-crafted things, the beauty of natural diamonds lies precisely in their imperfection.

 How much do lab-made diamonds cost?